DISTRL:

 A-RIDE: The Backbone of DistRL

-Our method employs advantage-based estimations to refine policy gradient updates, as an extension of Generalized Advantage Estimation (GAE) by Schulman et al. (2015), effectively balancing exploration and exploitation in the learning process.
+Our method employs advantage-based estimations to refine policy gradient updates, as an extension of Generalized Advantage Estimation (GAE) by Schulman et al. (2015), to better suit asynchronous, distributed environments common in device control tasks.

 ℒ = −𝔼μt A(st, at) log π(at|st)] − β 𝔼μ[ℍ(π(at|st))] + λ 𝔼μ[𝒫invalid(at)],